cmu-db/cmdbac/logs/notes.md

 # backend of benchmark: returned result
 # improve the success rate
-# add the help page
+# add the tools page
 # use other databases
-# add analyze queries
+# analyze queries
-# add documentations
+# add documentation for the whole project